DreamPurchaseZnz/Python-Module/README.md

 Out[21]:
 array([8, 9])
 ```
-When the index out of the range, python can also return the value in the range
+When the index out of the range, python can also return the value in the range and won't raise a error
 ```
 c[8:11]
 Out[22]:
 array([8, 9])

 ```